DOWNLOAD

 Reporting

-A list of the measurable actions and outcomes that contribute to and enable a shift in the organisation’s approach to be delivering positive and sustainable change in race equity and equality.
+A list of the measurable actions and outcomes that contribute to and enable a shift in the organisation’s approach to be delivering positive and sustainable change in equity and equality.
 Without a set of targets and detailed plans for their achievement, real change will not happen, and organisations will not be accountable.

 Action

-A set of key indicators that create tangible differences in race diversity across all levels of the organisation.
+A set of key indicators that create tangible differences in diversity across all levels of the organisation.
 The narrative around what is acceptable will need to change through dialogue and data, and this will lead to challenging conversations leading to necessary decisions which the organisation is committed to making.

 Composition

-A robust organisational framework that develops the ethical, moral, social and business reasoning for race diversity at all levels of the organisation.
+A robust organisational framework that develops the ethical, moral, social and business reasoning for diversity at all levels of the organisation.
 This will be underpinned by inclusive and embedded programmes of continuous professional development (using the Principles) through which perspectives and prejudices will need to be challenged, and systemic and institutional practices acknowledged.

 Education